-The orange Maine Coon is commonly confused with the ginger Maine Coon, due to the similarity in their colourings.
-These gorgeous cats are extremely eye catching.
-When they look at you with their shiny eyes it’s hard not to feel captivated by their beauty.
+The orange Maine Coon is commonly confused with the ginger Maine Coon, due to the similarity in their colorings.

 How To Identify An Orange Maine Coon

-According to the Cat Fanciers Association (CFA), the official colour class for the Orange Maine Coon (often called ginger), is actually ‘red’.
+According to the Cat Fanciers Association (CFA), the official color class for the Orange Maine Coon (often called ginger), is actually ‘red’.

-The Red Maine Coon (‘Orange’) is included within the following four colour classes:
+The Red Maine Coon (‘Orange’) is included within the following four color classes:

-- Red Tabby and White Colour Class (including Vans)
+- Red Tabby and White Color Class (including Vans)

 Red Maine Coon Color Class

 The table below summarises the color classes that the Orange Maine Coon cat (‘RED’) may be categorized in, and their associated color criteria (source 1):